Superdrug: Products

 In February 2012, Superdrug went into partnership with Pro Skin Clinics, which enabled Superdrug to offer specialist skincare clinics in their shops.
 Treatments on offer range from laser hair removal to facials.
 Superdrug planned to have fifty clinics by the end of 2013, starting with shops on Kensington High Street and Oxford Street, and then concentrating on recently refurbished shops.

 In February 2013, Superdrug ventured into the premium skincare market, by launching a new and exclusive brand called “B”.
 The brand is cruelty free and vegan.
 It offers both skincare and make up, and was launched during January to February 2013, accompanied by a multimillion-pound advertising campaign including television advertising, magazine promotion, blogger reviews and a pop up tour around the United Kingdom's largest shopping centres.

+In December 2007, Superdrug withdrew a women's punch bag following complaints from anti domestic violence campaigners.
+The man-shaped product encouraged women to insert a photo of a male in the punch bag's face and had an arrow pointing at the groin stating "kick him here".
+The ManKind Initiative, a domestic violence charity, said it was disgraceful that a national retailer like Superdrug should be openly selling products encouraging domestic violence against men.
+Following the complaints, the retailer withdrew the product and promised to donate any profits from sales of the item to the charity.

-It became the first high street retailer in the United Kingdom to offer chickenpox vaccination in 58 of its shops, at a cost of £65 per dose, two doses being required, in July 2017.
+Superdrug became the first high street retailer in the United Kingdom to offer chickenpox vaccination in 58 of its shops, at a cost of £65 per dose, two doses being required, in July 2017.